bitblit/LambdaAngularUniversal/readme.md

 running an npm install into the dist directory, basically
 * fsevents includes a tar package that has bad file modification dates in it.
 Zip won't accept files older than 1980 for some reason.
 So there is a find command in here to path those
-* There is still something weird about the build - if left without doing a clean the next package fails.
-Need to investigate eventually, but at the moment this is solved by always doing a clean as part of the "package" task.
-A bit slower, but at least it works

 # Contributing